 What side effects might lexgenleucel-T cause?

-In the Protocol 802456 study discussed under the previous question, no safety concerns related to multiple infusions were reported.
+In the Protocol 802456 study (NCT00295477) discussed under the previous question, no safety concerns related to multiple infusions were reported.
 The most common side effect was a garlic/creamed corn odor occurring during infusions.
-Other common side effects related to treatment were reactions occurring at the infusion site, such as stinging and cold sensation.13,14
+Other common side effects related to treatment were reactions at the infusion site, such as stinging and a cold sensation.13,14

 Because lexgenleucel-T is still being studied, information on possible side effects of the drug is not complete.
 As testing of lexgenleucel-T continues, additional information on possible side effects will be gathered.